 Wiesel “emerged from unthinkable circumstances to live a thoughtful and impactful life,” says Jean Morrison, University provost.
 “His involvement with our students and our intellectual and academic community over the years is a remarkable and meaningful aspect of our history.”

 The Wiesel family lived in the town of Sighet, now part of Romania, where Wiesel was born in 1928.
-During World War II, he, with his family and other Jews from the area, were deported to the German concentration and extermination camps, where his parents and little sister perished, according to Nobelprize.org.
+During World War II, he and his family and other Jews from the area were deported to the German concentration and extermination camps, where his parents and little sister perished.
 He and his two older sisters survived.
-Liberated at age 16 from Buchenwald in 1945 by advancing Allied troops, he was taken to Paris, where he studied at the Sorbonne and worked as a journalist, according to the site.
+Liberated at age 16 from Buchenwald in 1945 by advancing Allied troops, he was taken to Paris, where he studied at the Sorbonne and worked as a journalist.

 Through writing, teaching, and human rights activism, Wiesel devoted his life to bearing witness to the Holocaust.
-In 1958, he published his first book, La Nuit, a memoir of his experiences in the concentration camps, where, he wrote, “Each of us lives and dies alone.”
+In 1958, he published his first book, La Nuit, a memoir of his experiences in the concentration camps, where, he wrote “everyone lives and dies alone.”
 The English edition, Night, published two years later, is required reading in many public schools, and the book, now translated into 30 languages, remains an international best seller.

 Wiesel went on to write nearly 40 books, most of them memoirs and novels, but also essays and plays.
 Broadening his personal experience to bear witness to the plight of persecuted minorities around the world, from the Balkans to Darfur, Wiesel and his wife, Marion Wiesel (Hon.’90), established the Elie Wiesel Foundation for Humanity soon after he was awarded the 1986 Nobel Peace Prize.
-The foundation’s mission, rooted in the memory of the Holocaust, is to combat indifference, intolerance, and injustice through international dialogue and youth-focused programs that promote acceptance, understanding, and equality, according to the foundation’s website.
-The international conferences of the Elie Wiesel Foundation, which focus on themes of peace, education, health, the environment, and terrorism, bring together Nobel laureates and world leaders to discuss social problems and develop suggestions for change, according to the site.
+The foundation’s mission, rooted in the memory of the Holocaust, is to combat indifference, intolerance, and injustice through international dialogue and youth-focused programs that promote acceptance, understanding, and equality.
+The international conferences of the Elie Wiesel Foundation, which focus on themes of peace, education, health, the environment, and terrorism, bring together Nobel laureates and world leaders to discuss social problems and develop suggestions for change.

-Michael Grodin, a School of Public Health professor of health law, policy, and management, recalls Wiesel’s address to the first international conference on the Nazi doctors and the Nuremberg Code.
+Michael Grodin, a School of Public Health professor of health law, policy, and management and a School of Medicine professor of psychiatry and of family medicine, recalls Wiesel’s address to the first international conference on the Nazi doctors and the Nuremberg Code.
 “I remember his words,” Grodin says: ‘“We must not see any person as an abstraction.
 Instead, we must see in every person a universe with its own secrets, with its own treasure, with its own sources of anguish, and with some measure of triumph.’”